wallarm/fast-examples-dvwa/README.md

 ## Jenkins integration example:

-Jenkins must be able to run docker-compose
+Jenkins must have access to `sudo` and be able to run `docker-compose`

+Use this repository as the git source (https://github.com/wallarm/fast-examples-dvwa)

 Repeat the steps in local run example, but instead of launching the script, copy this modified version into your build step: